 - In some cases, your electrical contractor cannot remove the old riser until OPPD completes its work so you may have to call the contractor back after OPPD work is done.

 - OPPD will call for underground locates prior to doing any digging if required near the pedestal or pole.
-OPPD will not repair damaged sprinkler lines or equipment that is not located via One-Call or located by the customer.
+OPPD will not repair damaged sprinkler lines or equipment that is not locatable via One-Call or located by the customer.

 - OPPD Electric Service Designer will meet with you and/or your contractor to identify cable route and other pertinent information.
 The Electrical Service Designer will also provide meter specifications, proposal / waiver, invoice and coordinate the installation with OPPD crews.

 - OPPD crews will install cable in the duct installed by your contractor between the pole or pedestal at your lot line and the meter socket.

 - OPPD will install a new meter and make permanent connections when permit is received from the inspection authority.

 - OPPD will remove the existing overhead electric service conductor from the pole to your point of attachment.